nedbat/byterun/README.rst

 +++++++

 This is a fork of *Byterun.* which is a pure-Python implementation of a Python bytecode execution virtual machine.
-Net Batchelder started it (based on work from Paul Swartz) to get a better understanding of bytecodes so he could fix branch coverage bugs in coverage.py.
+Ned Batchelder started it (based on work from Paul Swartz) to get a better understanding of bytecodes so he could fix branch coverage bugs in coverage.py.